Results & Photos

 Unfortunately no. This particular event has not been formatted to accommodate solo racers.
 That said, we will be looking at future events down the road that would be designed for soloists to take part.

-to be made up of four runners?
+to have a minimum of four runners?

-No. Four is the maximum, but we will allow teams to compete with three or two runners if they wish.
+No - we will allow teams to compete with three or two runners if they wish.
 However, the full team entry fee applies no matter how many racers are on the team.

 Do all team members have to be present at Check-In?